ChaosSquad/.github/profile/README.md

 We are a group that creates Minecraft gamemodes and game projects.

 ### Discord Server
-You can join our discord server (https://discord.gg/6Vug8J6XET)[here].
+You can join our discord server here: https://discord.gg/6Vug8J6XET.
 The language is german.

 ### Our projects